noerjeffries/START-HERE/CONTRIBUTING.md

 <br>
 ## What are we developing here?
 As the WorldBrain team, our goal is to develop a browser plugin to see if an article or blog post you read is trustworthy, based on how well it represents scientifically verifiable facts.
+Our work will be to research and develop ways to make verfication of web content scalable and trustworthy.

 As a first step we see it as necessary to provide a service to the groups of people needed to make these verifications trustworthy, efficient and lasting.
-Namely they are skeptics, science writer, scientists and [STEM students](https://www.wikiwand.com/en/Science,_Technology,_Engineering,_and_Mathematics).
+Namely, these are skeptics, science writer, scientists and [STEM students](https://www.wikiwand.com/en/Science,_Technology,_Engineering,_and_Mathematics).

-The service we see as necessary is an advanced, but simple to use bookmarking tool.
+The provided service is an advanced, but simple to use bookmarking tool.

+The main features are:
-It lets people save bookmarks with annotations directly in the website, which are sharable and discussable with other people.
+- Save bookmarks with annotations directly in the website.
+- Share and discuss them with other people.
 Publicly or privately.

-It is also possible to save contextual information to them, like individual comments and images.
+- Save contextual various information to bookmarks, like individual comments and images.
-Similarly important: It lets users find those bookmarks and quotes again in a fast way.
+- Find those bookmarks fastly and and transfer their content everywhere with just 2 clicks.

-We see this software in [Hypothes.is](http://www.hypothes.is), an already well developed open-source project, which aims to add a new layer of annotated commentary to the web.
+We see this service in [Hypothes.is](http://www.hypothes.is), an already well developed open-source project, which aims to add a new layer of annotated commentary to the web.

-Hypothes.is is an enabling software for WorldBrain and many other projects in the future, that will contribute to a better information quality of humanities greatest device, the internet.
+Hypothes.is' software is an enabling platform for WorldBrain and many other projects in the future, that will contribute to a better information quality of humanities greatest device, the internet.

 But there is still work to do, in order to make Hypothes.is the platform it needs to be.

-That is why as the WorldBrain team we focus on contributing to Hypothes.is' development and help making this software as sustainable and useful to the world as possible.
+That is why as the WorldBrain team, we focus on contributing to Hypothes.is' development and help making this software as sustainable and useful to the world as possible.

-WorldBrains goal is still researching and developing ways for gathering the necessary data to make scalable and convenient fact-checking of web content a reality.
+WorldBrains goal is still researching and developing ways for gathering the necessary data to make scalable and trustworthy fact-checking of web content a reality.
-Now, we are looking forward to make Hypothes.is some wickedly nice piece of software and form a lively community around our common goal:
+But now, we are looking forward to make Hypothes.is some wickedly nice piece of software and form a lively community around our common goal:

 **Increased (scientific) literacy in our global society through a better information quality on the internet.**